How to Get Started with Web Development: Your Complete Beginner’s Guide

 - Electronic Direct Mailers (EDM) – Reach your customers directly with targeted emails through our expertly managed email marketing platform.

-Key Skills You Need to Start Web Development
+Essential Skills to Get Started with Web Development

 Getting started with web development means mastering a few essential building blocks.
-These are the skills that form the foundation for everything you’ll create.
+In How to Get Started with Web Development: Your Complete Beginner’s Guide, we’ll cover the core skills that form the foundation for everything you’ll create.

 HTML: Structuring Content